gcmt/vessel.nvim/README.md

 #### Autoloading buffers

-By default, lines cannot be displayed for files that are not loaded in memory (in the buffer list).
+By default, lines cannot be displayed for files that are not loaded in memory, that is, that are not in the buffer list.
 You'll see instead the jump file path greyed out.
 To automatically load in memory all files for which jumps exist and add them to the buffer list, you can set the [lazy_load_buffers](#lazy_load_buffers) option to `false`, or use the provided mappings `r`, `R` and `W` to load the files as necessary.
 If you decide to disable lazy loading, have also a look at the [jumps.autoload_filter](#jumpsautoload_filter) option as it might help limiting the files that get automatically loaded.

 ### Preview Window

 ![Preview Window](assets/preview_dark.png "Preview window.")

 By default both mark and jump lists have the preview window enabled.
 In this window you can see context of the line under cursor.
-To disable the preview windows you can use respectively the option [marks.preview](#markspreview) and [jumps.preview](#jumpspreview).
+To disable this feature you can use respectively the options [marks.preview](#markspreview) and [jumps.preview](#jumpspreview).

-See also the [Preview Window Options](#preview-window-options) section for all the options related to the preview window.
-The option [window.gravity](#windowgravity) might also be useful to control how both the windows are positioned relative to each other.
+See also the [Preview Window Options](#preview-window-options).
+The option [window.gravity](#windowgravity) might be useful to control how both the windows are positioned relative to each other.

 ### Buffer List Window